HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

         *   Ingest needs to pass some information (through the bundle manifest rather than the metadata?) which says there are n bundles and this is bundle i of n.
         *   Unclear how this would work with updates.
 If 1 bundle of 50 needs to be updated then how do we know to retrigger the notification?
         *   Data store/query service/someone else will need to implement a multi-bundle notification
 *   Ingest notifies.
 For a particular submission, ingest knows how many bundles are generated and when they go in the data store.
-In principle, ingest could generate a notifications for a group of bundles ingested together
+In principle, ingest could generate a notification for a group of bundles ingested together
     *   Pros
         *   Not too much additional work by analysis to trigger pipelines over multiple bundles (receive notification from ingest rather than through the datastore)
         *   Automated solution rather than manual